-Academic requirements for the Seventh-day Adventist Administrator's Certificate or the California Preliminary Administrative Services Credential may be incorporated into the program for a Master of Arts, Specialist in Education, or Doctor of Education degree in administration and leadership.
-Seventh-day Adventist certificate Application for an administrator's certificate with endorsement as a principal, supervisor, or superintendent may be made to the Pacific Union Conference of Seventh-day Adventists, Department of Education; or through the School of Education Credential Office when the following requirements have been met: 1.
-Satisfy all stipulations for an SDA Professional Teaching Certificate.
+Academic requirements for the Seventh-day Adventist Professional Teaching Certificate and the Administrator's Certificate and the California Preliminary Administrative Services Credential may be incorporated into the program for a Master of Arts, Specialist in Education, or Doctor of Education degree in administration and leadership.

+Seventh-day Adventist certificate Application for an administrator's certificate with endorsement as a principal, supervisor, or superintendent may be made to the Pacific Union Conference of Seventh-day Adventists, Department of Education; or through the School of Education Credential Office when the following requirements have been met:

+1. Satisfy all stipulations for an SDA Professional Teaching Certificate.